 UNICEF’s programmes deal with countries emerging from conflict, countries facing high HIV prevalence and countries with serious internal disparities, Ms. Veneman continued.
 UNICEF’s role in each of these environments is to help provide opportunities that allow children to achieve their potential.

 Preceding the board’s discussion of the Annual Report, Deputy Executive Director Kul Gautam highlighted the results of work carried out by UNICEF and its partners.

 Mr. Gautam pointed to high-impact interventions in the area of young child survival and development, for example.
-Between 1999 and 2005, he said, child deaths due to measles declined by 60 per cent globally and by 75 per cent in Sub-Saharan Africa, far exceeding the original target reduction of 50 per cent.
+Between 1999 and 2005, he said, child deaths due to measles declined by 60 per cent globally and by 75 per cent in Sub-Saharan Africa, far exceeding the original target of a 50 per cent reduction.

 At the same time, immunization coverage has reached 78 per cent worldwide, with some 113 countries exceeding 90 per cent coverage.
 Yet despite the encouraging numbers, Mr. Gautam cautioned, “28 million children remain still un-immunized every year – 75 per cent of them in just 10 countries.”

 In the area of basic education and gender equality, he added, the estimated number of primary school-aged children who are not in school has gone down to 77 million, thanks to initiatives including abolition of school fees, support for child-friendly schools and ‘back to school’ campaigns.